-In September 1945, the freshman senator from Arkansas, J. William Fulbright, introduced a bill in the U.S. Congress that called for the use of proceeds from the sales of surplus war property to fund the "promotion of international good will through the exchange of students in the fields of education, culture and science."
+In September 1945, the freshman senator from Arkansas, J. William Fulbright, introduced a bill in the U.S. Congress that called for the use of proceeds from the sales of surplus war property to fund the promotion of international good will through the exchange of students in the fields of education, culture, and science.
 One year later, President Harry S. Truman signed the Fulbright Act into law.

-"Of all the examples in recent history of beating swords into plowshares, of having some benefit come to humanity out of the destruction of war, I think that this program in its results will be among the most preeminent" President John F. Kennedy in remarks at the ceremonies marking the fifteenth anniversary of the Fulbright Program, August 1, 1961.
+Of all the examples in recent history of beating swords into plowshares, of having some benefit come to humanity out of the destruction of war, I think that this program in its results will be among the most preeminent. —President John F. Kennedy in remarks at the ceremonies marking the fifteenth anniversary of the Fulbright Program, August 1, 1961.

 A Tradition of Excellence – Quick Facts about the Fulbright Global Program:

-- Within the global Fulbright Program 30 Fulbright alumni have served as head of state or government
+- 39 Fulbright alumni have served as Head of State or Government

-- 16 Fulbright alumni have received US Presidential Medals of Freedom
+- 16 Fulbright alumni have received U.S. Presidential Medals of Freedom

-- 85 Fulbright alumni have received Pulitzer Prizes
+- 89 Fulbright alumni have received Pulitzer Prizes

 What is the Fulbright Program – watch the 3 minute film